pletcher/Fall2025-IntroDH/README.md

 (Adapted from ["Artificial Intelligence"](https://provost.tufts.edu/celt/online-resources/artificial-intelligence/ai-syllabus-statements/) by the Tufts' Center for the Enhancement of Learning and Teaching)

-This course discourages the use of Generative Artificial Intelligence (GAI) for translation assignments.
-At the same time, the course also provides opportunities to explore the use of GAI in supplementing or augmenting our abilities to engage with and understand Homeric song.

-To this end, we will adhere to the following guidelines:
+In this class, we will adhere to the following guidelines regarding the use of generative artificial intelligence (GAI):

 1. **NEVER** submit AI-generated work as your own.
 To do so is considered a violation of Tufts' [Academic Integrity Policy]